-In the meantime, the city of Eagle Lake is having a celebration tomorrow evening, "Eagle Lake Alive".
+The city of Eagle Lake is having a celebration Friday evening, June 2, "Eagle Lake Alive".
 Streets downtown will be blocked off and we'll have musicians, a couple of food trucks, and a tour of the historic buildings in the downtown square.
 I am exhibiting six quilts in a "gallery under construction" on Main Street.
 Gil James, the owner, bought the former Western Auto store and has been restoring it for several years.
 It's still a work in progress.
 There is a spacious area for display, however, and Gil is eager to have people think of his gallery when they want to show artwork.
-There aren't many places in town with room to display fairly large pieces, so I'm happy to have the work up and looking pretty good.
-We hung the quilts yesterday.
-The photo above shows some of the quilts; here's another view:
+There aren't many places in town with room to display fairly large pieces, so I'm happy to have the work up, well spaced and nicely lit.
+We hung the quilts Wednesday.
+The photo above shows some of the quilts; there's another view below featuring "Traditions Encircled" which I wrote about several posts ago.

 Oh, and we're supposed to be in costume for this--I gave up my hoopskirts when I moved here, but retained one frontier-style outfit, so I'm well equipped.
 If asked, I explain my very short hair by telling people, "They had to cut off my hair when I had a high fever.
 Just like Mary in Little House on the Prairie."